Deploy Generated Standalone Executable Programs To Target Hardware

 setting for parameter Code interface packaging.

-A static main program contains:
+A static main function contains:

 rt_OneStep